syseleven/grav-docs-syseleven-stack/pages/02.Documentation/02.compute/default.de.md

 ```

 Die Security-Group "default" ist in diesem Beispiel hinzugefügt, da diese Gruppe im SysEleven Stack dafür sorgt, dass Traffic, der ausgehend erlaubt ist, auch eingehend erlaubt wird.

+### How long does a migration take?

+A live migration takes usually 500ms.
+In some situations migrations may take longer.

+### Why are instances migrated?

+**Software Updates**

+SysEleven regularly updates the software on the hypervisor host machines.
+To apply certain updates a reboot is required and running instances are therefore moved to another
+hypervisor host.

+**Hardware Maintenance**

+All hardware nodes require maintenance at some point.
+Sometimes the required maintenance work cannot be done
+while the machine is online.
+Therefore instances are moved to another hardware node prior to the planned maintenance work.

+**Hardware failure**

+Unfortunately life migrations are not possible in case of a hardware failure, therefor running instances will be automatically restarted on another hardware node.
+Stopped instances will be moved but remain in their stopped state.

 ### Why are instances disconnected while migrating?